 The key is starting with a decision and taking action because it is then you will start to know if it’s right for you.

-You will have greater chance of creating momentum and focus if you choose one idea Then set yourself a time frame or a milestone that you need to achieve to know that this idea is worth continuing to pursue.
+You have greater chance of creating momentum and focus by you choosing one idea.
+Set yourself a time frame or a milestone to achieve it then assess if it’s working.